MarinaBajic/Advanced-Web-Programming/Exercises 5/readme.md

 Look at the homework 1 (from the previous exercise) for problem statement.
 In this exercises we implemented same functionalities, just modified methods that we used.

+1. Move from using simple class binding to using ngClass to highlight on-sale items.
+Have a combination of some on sale and some not on sale.
+Also, beside highlighting products on sale, also increase font size of product price in that case.
+2. Instead of disabling the decrease quantity button when the quantity is zero, use *ngIf to show the button only if it can be clicked.
+3. Create a ProductListComponent.
+Initialize an array of products there, instead of initializing a single product in the ProductComponent.
+Change its template to use NgFor to create a ProductComponent for each product.
+4. Change the ProductComponent to take the product as an input.
+5. Move the increment/decrement logic from the ProductComponent to the ProductListComponent.
+Use a product ID to find the product and change its quantity.

 ### Homework 2

 Create new angular project which implements calculator with simple operations (+, -, *, /).